header_image

 Last 60 Credits Rule - Two grade point averages may be calculated to determine a candidate's eligibility to declare Physical Education.
 A GPA may be calculated using (1) UW-Madison and all other all transferable college level coursework attempted and (2) the last 60 credits attempted.
 The higher GPA of these two calculations will be used for determining eligibility.
 Once declared, students must earn a semester GPA of 2.75 each semester after declaration.
 More information on this rule is available here.

-Transfer Students and Students with a Previous Degree
+Students with a Previous Undergraduate Degree

-Second degree candidates in the School of Education are changing their academic direction and wish to complete a degree that is unrelated to their first.
+An applicant with a previous undergraduate degree will be admitted to Physical Education as a second degree candidate or as a School of Education "Special Student," depending on their academic background.
+Second degree candidates in the School of Education are changing their academic direction and wish to complete a degree that is unrelated to their first degree.
 A large number of credits are usually required to complete the new degree requirements and a second degree is awarded upon its completion; more information is available here.

 Background Checks